timsee/ArduCor/samples/server/README.md

 #### <a name="FAQ"></a>FAQ

 * *Do I need to change anything in my sample sketches to use this server?* To connect to only one serial device through the server, nothing needs to be changed.
 To connect to multiple serial devices, you need to set the `DEFAULT_HW_INDEX` of each of the samples to be unique.
-You will also need the  `MAX_HARDWARE_INDEX` to be the largest hardware index of any light talking to the server.
-So if you are running 4 arduinos off of the server, you'll set each of their `MAX_HARDWARE_INDEX`  to 4, and then set one sample's `DEFAULT_HW_INDEX` to 1, one to 2, another to 3, and the final one to 4.
+You may also name each device so that they are easier to discern in another application.

 * *What computers is this server compatible with?* I test on my 2016 Macbook Pro and deploy to a Raspberry Pi 3B+.
 The server isn't using any hardware specific function calls, so as long as you have a unix machine that runs python 2.7, you should be set.
 It has not been tested for Windows.